HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 3. Choose that deliverable value for the 30k deliverable issue in the product roadmap
 4. Create an issue representing a task that is required for a given 30k deliverable
 5. Choose that deliverable value for the task-level issue in the product roadmap

+#### Steps to rename a 30k deliverable

+1. Rename the 30k deliverable issue
+2. Rename the deliverable value that corresponds to the 30k deliverable in:
+   - The product roadmap GitHub project
+   - The sprint planning GitHub project

+#### Pros and cons

 - **Pros**
   - Allows the engineering team to continue to use GitHub milestones to organize issues into units of work that make sense to them.